 Does Sealing a Concrete Driveway Make It Last Longer?

 Sealing a concrete driveway can definitely contribute to making it last longer.
 It helps protect the surface from wear and tear caused by water and other elements, thus preserving its structural integrity.
-Sealing also prevents dirt, mold, and mildew from settling into the concrete’s pores, reducing staining and discoloration.
-Therefore, sealing your concrete driveway will help keep it looking good while extending its lifespan.
+Sealing also prevents dirt, mold, mildew from settling into the concrete’s pores, reducing staining and discoloration.

 How Often Should I Seal My Concrete Driveway?